grafana/grafana/docs/sources/installation/kubernetes.md

 ## Deploy Grafana on Kubernetes

-This guide will walk you through how to install and run Grafana on Kubernetes (K8S).
-It will use Kubernetes manifests for the setup.
-For those who prefer Helm, please see the [Grafana Helm Community Charts](https://github.com/grafana/helm-charts).
+This page explains how to install and run Grafana on Kubernetes (K8S).
+It uses Kubernetes manifests for the setup.
+If you prefer Helm, refer to the [Grafana Helm community charts](https://github.com/grafana/helm-charts).

 For those interested in Grafana Enterprise (not Grafana OS), please jump to [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes)